 What are the Requirements and Costs of Direct Sourcing?

 Another important part of the buy-in conversation will center around the requirements and costs of direct sourcing.
 From a cost perspective, direct sourcing can actually help to avoid unnecessary costs by providing centralized management and visibility into contingent talent spend.
 Without this visibility, managers may turn to third parties or their own networks to find talent.
 These practices can power rogue spend and because many third-party platforms and companies are not designed to handle enterprise-level compliance, engaging talent in these ways can lead to misclassification risk.

 Ideally, a direct sourcing strategy will be supported by a larger contingent worker compliance program as well as technology, such as a freelance marketplace.
 These technology platforms serve to connect talent with projects.
 Contingent workers can search for and apply to available opportunities and managers can then evaluate and select the person they want to engage.
 These technology platforms can also help to automate onboarding, payment, and engagement documentation, creating a more positive experience for both managers and talent.

-Evaluate a Direct Sourcing Solution
+How Do You Evaluate a Direct Sourcing Solution?

 When it comes time to outline a specific direct sourcing strategy and corresponding technology for your company, it is helpful to start by determining the type of talent your direct sourcing program will be used for.
 Think about how the concept of direct sourcing will fit into your company’s existing talent acquisition strategy and what will need to be customized to meet your company’s needs and future goals.